XRoemer/Alternative-BirdNet-Viewer/README.md

 # Alternative-BirdNet-Viewer
-analyse and display bird detections with birdnet analyzer
+show and compare bird detections of the BirdNet-Analyzer

 tested on win11 and python 3.11